philchuang/spacesimcontrolmanager/readme.md

 # Space Sim Control Manager

 Utility to help players retain and migrate their control mappings for space-sim games, especially for new SC version releases.
-Elite Dangerous support is also planned.
+Elite Dangerous is also supported.

-## Standard Usage
+## Standard Usage (Star Citizen)

 ### Import

-Imports the Star Citizen actionmaps.xml and saves it locally in a mappings JSON file.
+Reads the Star Citizen `actionmaps.xml` file and stores the input device settings and mappings.

 ```text
 > SSCM.exe sc import